anilalala/WooCommerce-Tracking/README.md

 # WooCommerce Tracking

-An easy to use tracking tool for Wordpress that help you better understand user's activity.
+An easy to use tracking tool for Wordpress that helps you better understand user's activity.
 It logs metadata and page hit information inside Flexie CRM, under your user's contact.

 ### Installation